x3p0-dev/x3p0-breadcrumbs/README.md

 ### From the Editor

-You can add the the **Breadcrumbs** block via the block inserter in the editor anywhere.
+You can add the **Breadcrumbs** block via the block inserter in the editor anywhere.
 This can include post, pages, templates, parts, and patterns.
 Just insert it and configure the settings however you like.
 Preferably, you'd add it to something like your **Header** template part so that it gets reused across the site.

 ### Block Themes